 Anthologies in the ‘90s typically came in one of two forms: young adult and adult.
-We’d have gruesome things like Two Evil Eyes and Necronomicon, shows that dominated the market like Tales from the Crypt, but then we’d also have things geared towards children like Are You Afraid of the Dark and Goosebumps.
-Looking at things from that landscape, Campfire Tales feels like the missing link.
+We’d have gruesome efforts like Two Evil Eyes and Necronomicon, shows that dominated the market like Tales from the Crypt, but then we’d also have titles geared towards children like Are You Afraid of the Dark and Goosebumps.
+Looking at offerings from that landscape, Campfire Tales feels like the missing link.
 It really is the perfect balance between the two.

 But she’s also chatting online with someone who (for the viewer) is very quickly revealed to be a serial killer.
 Jonathan Fuller, the Castle Freak himself, plays this role fantastically without a single line of dialogue.
 We barely even get a glimpse of him, we just see him in his lair typing away—and that’s it.
-Just the act of watching this greasy haired man in a darkened room typing on an old desktop is weirdly frightening enough.
-It’s literally a parent of the ‘90s’ worst nightmare.
+Just the act of watching this greasy-haired man in a darkened room typing on an old desktop is frightening enough.
+It’s literally a ‘90s parent’s worst nightmare.

 Which is of course the reveal that every single person that’s been sitting here at the fire telling these stories is dead.
 They died when they were driven off the road at the beginning of the movie.
 They haven’t been sitting here passing the time until help comes along, they’re passing the time until they realize what has happened to them and are able to move on.

 Is it hokey?
 Oh, absolutely.
-But Campfire Tales is primarily an adult retelling of the things we told each other when we were just dipping our toes into the genre.
+But Campfire Tales is primarily an adult retelling of the tales we told each other when we were just dipping our toes into the genre.
 That’s the area in which it works best.
-So much of this film feels like it was conceived by a child and that’s not a detriment to it at all.
-It’s all about going back to some of the most archetypal, in some ways primitive horror stories and adding a distinctly ‘90s sensibility.
+So much of this film feels like it was conceived by a child and that’s not a detriment at all.
+It’s all about going back to some of the most archetypal, in some ways primitive, horror stories and adding a distinctly ‘90s sensibility.
 It doesn’t work for everyone, but damn does it work for me.